ankush0699/Retail_Orders/README.md

 - Repeated script execution will append data to the existing table.
 Modify the `if_exists` parameter in `to_sql()` if needed.
 - Make sure the dataset and column names match the script's expectations if using a different source.

-## Documentation

-This document serves as the complete technical documentation for the Retail Orders ETL project.
-It includes:

-1. **ETL Process Design**
-   - Data extraction from Kaggle using CLI and API authentication.
-   - Data transformation using pandas: column normalization, missing value handling, new feature creation.
-   - Data loading into MySQL using SQLAlchemy.

-2. **System Requirements and Setup Instructions**
-   - Python version, libraries, and environment setup.
-   - MySQL server configuration.
-   - Kaggle API setup for secure dataset access.

-3. **Execution Guide**
-   - How to run the script, expected outputs, and logics behind data modifications.

-4. **SQL Query Catalog**
-   - A list of business-relevant SQL queries used to derive insights from the data, with notes on what each query achieves.

-5. **Best Practices**
-   - Use of parameterized DB connections.
-   - Handling repeated execution behavior (e.g., `if_exists='append'` in `to_sql`).

-6. **Next Steps** (Optional Enhancements)
-   - Integration with a dashboard (e.g., Power BI, Streamlit).
-   - Automating the ETL using Airflow or cron jobs.
-   - Logging and exception handling for production-readiness.

-## License

-This project is for educational and development purposes only.